PawelGargula/work-assistant/README.md

 - **Reports Module:** Generate detailed reports based on different categories such as day, week, month, and task.
 This helps in understanding your productivity trends and making informed decisions.
   - **Report Categories:** Choose from Day, Week, Month, or Task to view specific report.
   - **Date Range Selection:** Use the date range picker to specify the period for your report.
+  - **Group Selection:** Filter reports by the Group assigned to tasks for a more detailed analysis.
   - **Dynamic Report Generation:** Reports are generated dynamically based on selected criteria.
   - **Data Visualization:** View tracked time and averages in a tabular format for easy analysis.
 - **Pomodoro Timer:** A background timer to enhance focus and productivity: